chromaui/learnstorybook.com/content/create-an-addon/react/es/add-to-catalog.md

 #### ¿Por qué las dependencias entre pares?

-Let’s say you are building a form library that works with React.
-If you include React as a dependency then the React code will be packaged along with your library.
-Your users already install React within their codebase.
-If that happens to be a different version then, it’ll cause their app to break.
-It’s the same idea here.

 Supongamos que estás creando una biblioteca de formularios que funciona con React.
 Si incluyes React como una dependencia, el código de React se empaquetará junto con tu biblioteca.
 Tus usuarios ya instalan React junto a su código base.
 Si resulta que es una versión diferente, la aplicación no funcionará.
 Es la misma idea aquí.

 ## Metadatos del catálogo